diogocarleto/jsontools/README.md

 ## JSON Rewriter

-The JSON Rewriter is a powerful tool that allows you to modify specific fields in your JSON data using JSONPath expressions, making it easy to transform and update JSON structures without complex programming.
+The JSON Rewriter is a powerful tool that allows you to modify specific fields in your JSON data using dot notation paths, making it easy to transform and update JSON structures without complex programming.

 ### JSON Rewriter Features

-- **Field Modification**: Update specific fields in your JSON using JSONPath expressions
+- **Field Modification**: Update specific fields in your JSON using dot notation paths
 - **Multiple Rewrites**: Apply multiple field modifications in a single operation
 - **Nested Field Support**: Modify deeply nested fields with intuitive path notation
 - **Value Validation**: Ensure new values are valid JSON before applying changes